-According to NHTSA, 4,750 people were killed in crashes involving young drivers (age 15 - 20) in 2017.
+4,356 people were killed in crashes involving young drivers (age 15 - 20) in 2019:

-- 1,830 were young drivers;
+- 1,603 were young drivers;

-- 979 were passengers of young drivers; and,
+- 879 were passengers of young drivers; and,

-- 1,941 victims were pedestrians, pedalcyclists, and the occupants of the other vehicles involved in crashes with young drivers.
+- 1,873 victims were pedestrians, pedalcyclists, and the occupants of the other vehicles involved in crashes with young drivers.

 GDL programs, which introduce teens to the driving experience gradually by phasing in full driving privileges over time and in lower risk settings, have been effective in reducing teen crash deaths.
-In this report, each of the six optimal GDL provisions is counted separately in rating the state.
+In states that have adopted GDL programs, studies have found overall crash reductions among teen drivers of about 10% to 30%.